noklam/CS50W_Pizza/README.md

 # Project 3

 Web Programming with Python and JavaScript
+Pizza Ordering System with Django

 # Objectives

 * Experimenting with Test Driven Development approach, try to write test first.
-Follow this book Test-Driven Development with Python, 2nd Edition
+Follow this book.
+(Good to have) Test-Driven Development with Python, 2nd Edition
-* Add CI into practice together with TDD
+* Add CI into practice together with TDD (Good to have)
-* Become more comfortable with Django.
+* Become more comfortable with Django.(Must)
-* Gain experience with relational database design.
+* Gain experience with relational database design.(Must)
+* Develop the registration features and order features in different branch, and merge them at later, to simulate real-life working env.
+(Must)

 # Tools